 When properly coached, performed, and progressed to following the recommendations we’ll discuss below it is my opinion that kipping pull-ups do not pose any more significant health risk outside that which we see with any other movement progressions where we increase the dynamic nature of the movement.
 For example, injury rates in individuals running as their form of recreational fitness are going to be higher than those walking.
 But we don’t hear the entire fitness community arguing against running as a form of exercise.

 Research has shown the shoulder to be most frequently injured with gymnastics movements in CrossFit.
-Still, no studies have further broken this down to specific movements, or to determine if proper progressions were programmed in those that were injured.
+Still, no studies have further broken this down to specific movements.
+Nor have they examined the programming to determine if proper progressions were programmed in those that were injured.
 And considering gymnastics movements are 1/3rd of off CrossFit movements, it isn’t surprising that a large number of injuries would happen during gymnastics skills.

-Let me re-emphasize this; we cannot state based on anything other than an opinion that kipping pull-ups are dangerous.
+Let me re-emphasize this; we cannot state based on anything other than personal opinion that kipping pull-ups are dangerous.
 BUT with almost any movement progression, going to a more dynamic or higher load may increase injury risks.
 For example, how often do we hear of people injuring their back during squat warm-ups?
 Very little.
 But as they get to their heavier working sets, we do get occasional injuries.
 It happens.

 How Do We Properly Perform and Progress to Kipping Pull-Ups?

 So if we want to do kipping pull-ups properly, we need to develop a few skills.
-First, strict strength to do at least one pull-up to be able to control the forces generated by the body as the athletes lower.
+First, the strict strength to do at least one pull-up.
+This is so the athlete is able to control the forces generated by the body as the athletes lower.
 And then continued progression of strict strength after earning your first strict pull-up should happen.
 Then, we need to own and control all the individual positions that make up the kipping pull-up.

 For those that cannot currently do strict pull-ups, I must highly recommend our FIRST PULL-UP PROGRAM created by a Lead CrossFit Gymnastics Coach & former gymnast, Pamela Gagnon.